 Although the island of Bermuda is only 21 miles long (just under 34 km for those outside the US), transportation options is one of the most commonly asked questions.

-Primarily because tourists are not legally allowed to rent cars, meaning the easiest, most convenient method of transporting oneself is not available.
+Tourists are not legally allowed to rent cars, meaning the easiest, most convenient method of transporting oneself is not available.
 The good news is that Bermuda has several fantastic options for getting around, ranging from using the public transportation (both buses and ferries) to the spine tingling but super convenient moped/scooter rental.

 Most of the worry that we hear about comes from North Americans concerned on driving on the “other” side of the road.
 My favourite tip – whenever getting into your vehicle wait for a local to drive past to double check which side you should be driving on.
 Especially pulling out of the driveway for the first few days!
 Or bring a colourful elastic band/hair scrunchie and put it on the left handlebar of your moped.